-As of January 31, 2021, we had federal and state net operating losses, or NOLs, of \$240.7 million and \$132.4 million, respectively, which may be available to offset taxable income in the future.
+As of January 31, 2022, we had federal and state net operating losses, or NOLs, of \$319.9 million and \$167.2 million, respectively, which may be available to offset taxable income in the future.
 A lack of future taxable income would adversely affect our ability to utilize these NOLs before they expire.
 Unused U.S. federal NOLs for taxable years beginning before January 1, 2018, may be carried forward to offset future taxable income, if any, until such unused NOLs expire.
 Under the Tax Act, as modified by legislation enacted on March 27, 2020, the Coronavirus Aid, Relief and Economic Security Act, or CARES Act, U.S. federal NOLs arising in tax years beginning after December 31, 2017 can be carried forward indefinitely, but the deductibility of such U.S. federal NOLs in taxable years beginning after December 31, 2020 is limited to 80% of taxable income.
-The CARES Act temporarily suspends this 80% taxable income limitation, allowing an NOL carryforward to fully offset taxable income in tax years beginning before 2021.
-Not all states conform to the Tax Act or CARES Act and other states have varying conformity to the Tax Act or CARES Act.

-Of the U.S. federal NOLs, no amount may be carried forward indefinitely with no limitations when utilized, and \$71.9 million may be carried forward indefinitely with utilization limited to 80% of taxable income.
+Of the U.S. federal NOLs, no amount may be carried forward indefinitely with no limitations when utilized, and \$151.1 million may be carried forward indefinitely with utilization limited to 80% of taxable income.
 The remaining \$168.8 million will begin to expire in 2028.
 The state NOLs carryforwards begin to expire in 2026.

 Under Section 382 of the Internal Revenue Code of 1986, as amended, if a corporation undergoes an "ownership change," the corporation's ability to use its pre-change NOLs to offset its post-change income may be limited.
 In general, an "ownership change" will occur if there is a cumulative change in our ownership by "5-percent shareholders" that exceeds 50 percentage points over a rolling three-year period.
 Similar rules may apply under state tax laws.
-As of January 31, 2021 we had completed a Section 382 study and have determined that none of the NOLs will expire solely due to Section 382 limitations.
-However, we may experience ownership changes as a result of our initial public offering or in the future as a result of subsequent shifts in our stock ownership, some of which may be outside of our control.
+As of January 31, 2021, we had completed a Section 382 study and have determined that none of the NOLs will expire solely due to Section 382 limitations.
+However, we may have experienced ownership changes as a result of our initial public offering, or IPO, or may experience in the future as a result of subsequent shifts in our stock ownership, some of which may be outside of our control.
 This could limit the amount of NOLs that we can utilize annually to offset future taxable income or tax liabilities.
 Subsequent ownership changes and changes to the U.S. tax rules in respect of the utilization of NOLs may further affect the limitation in future years.